 “Until now we have had very imprecise instruments to measure and anticipate epidemic phenomena”

 There are methods to obtain more precise estimates, such as the polling techniques used in politics.
-We could constitute panels representative of the population and carry out PCR tests on saliva samples taken regularly.
+We might constitute panels representative of the population and carry out PCR tests on saliva samples taken regularly.
 It would be more reliable, and much less expensive than the tens of millions of PCRs carried out in France in January 2022.

 We can understand that it was perhaps not desirable to modify the instruments of epidemiological measures in full wave, but we would blame ourselves in the event of a resurgence of the pandemic for not having been able to take advantage of the lull to do so.
-It will therefore soon be time to think about this overhaul of health monitoring and this should also benefit the monitoring of other respiratory viruses, such as influenza.
+It will therefore soon be time to think regarding this overhaul of health monitoring and this should also benefit the monitoring of other respiratory viruses, such as influenza.

 With BA.2, isn’t the next variant already here?